CiTR/djland/README.md

 6) open djland-example.com.
 See the config file for the default username and password

-Developed by CiTR - www.citr.ca
+Developed and maintained by CiTR - www.citr.ca

 Contributors:
 Brad Winter,